dr-guangtou/daily_astroph/astroph-1903.md

 ### Mar 12

 * [How AGN feedback drives the size growth of the first quasars](https://arxiv.org/abs/1903.04544)
+  * **Interersting**
+  * Using a set of cosmological ‘zoom-in’ hydrodynamic simulations performed with the moving mesh code Arepo, we show that z = 6 quasar host galaxies develop extremely tightly bound stellar bulges with peak circular velocities 300 − 500 km s−1 and half-mass radii ≈ 0.5 kpc.
+  * Despite their high binding energy, we find that these compact bulges expand at z < 6, with their half-mass radii reaching ≈ 5 kpc by z = 3
+  * By tracking individual stellar populations, we find that the gradual expansion of the stellar component is mainly driven by fluctuations in the gravitational potential induced by bursty AGN feedback.
+  * We also find that galaxy size growth and the development of a cored stellar profile does not occur if AGN feedback is ineffective.

 * [Gemini IFU, VLA, and HST observation of the OH Megamaser Galaxy IRAS17526+3253](https://arxiv.org/abs/1903.04729)
+  * The HST images clearly reveal a mid-to-advanced stage major merger whose northwestern and southeastern nuclei have a projected separation of ∼8.5kpc.
+  * The GMOS/IFU data reveal two structures in north-western separated by 850 pc and by a discontinuity in the velocity field of ∼200 km s−1.
+We associate the blue-shifted and red-shifted components with, respectively, the distorted disk of northwestern and tidal debris

 * [Black Hole Mass Scaling Relations for Early-Type Galaxies: MBH-M∗,sph and MBH-M∗,gal](https://arxiv.org/abs/1903.04738)
+  * However, and importantly, we discover that the ES/S0-type galaxies with disks are offset from the E-type galaxies by more than a factor of ten in their MBH/M∗,sph ratio, with ramifications for formation theories, simulations, and some virial factor measurements used to convert AGN virial masses into MBH 就是说S0的关系更陡
+  * For MBH > 10^7M⊙, we detect no significant bend nor offset in either the MBH–M∗,sph or MBH–M∗,gal relations due to barred versus non-barred, or core-Sersic versus Śersic, early-type galaxies
+  * We report the discovery of a local, compact massive spheroid in NGC 5252.

 * [Angular momentum of z∼1.5 galaxies and their local analogues with adaptive optics](https://arxiv.org/abs/1903.04746)
+  * DYNAMO analogues of high-z galaxies have low j∗ for their stellar mass M∗, and low bulge-to-total light ratio β for their j∗/M∗.
+  * The high-z galaxy COSMOS 127977 has j∗/M∗ consistent with normal local disk galaxies, while UDS 78317 is consistent with local analogues.
+However, our high-resolution OSIRIS data reveal that UDS 78317 may be a merging system.
+  * Much of the scatter in M∗ − j∗ that is not explained by variations in the bulge-to-total ratio or evolution with redshift may be driven by increased turbulence due to star formation, or by treating mergers as rotating disks.

 * [Spotting the differences between active and non-active twin galaxies on kpc-scales.
 A pilot study](https://arxiv.org/abs/1903.04818)
+  * To do so, we compare the properties of two isolated nearby active galaxies and their non-active twins selected from the Calar Alto Legacy Integral Field Area (CALIFA) survey.
+This pilot sample includes two barred and two unbarred galaxies.
+  * We find that the analysed active galaxies present lopsided disks and higher values of the global stellar angular momentum (λR) than their non-active twins.
+  * The inflow of gas could have been produced by a twisted disk instability in the case of the unbarred AGN, and by the bar in the case of the barred AGN.